HIV & Life Insurance

 - HIV and Insurance

 Yes you can.
 Depending on your circumstances you may be able to get life insurance with some insurers on the standard market, or with a specialist provider.
 Please do not be downhearted if you have been declined life insurance in the past, there are many insurers that will refuse life insurance applications for people with HIV.
 We know which insurers are going to be right for you.
-You will pay higher premiums for life insurance due to you having HIV and it is common for insurers to limit the amount of years that you can take out the cover for.
+You might pay higher premiums for life insurance with some insurers, but we will do our best to get you normal premiums.

 No it wont.
 Your health is your health.
 If your partner has HIV it will have no bearing on your application.